YehaoCheng/sky-distribution-of-galaxy/README.md

-The first folders are named in angular resolutions.
-We chose the proper angular resolution according to the FoV of telescope.
+The first folders are named in angular resolutions of grids.
+We could chose the proper angular resolution according to the FoV of telescope.
-Both the Mass and SFR folders contain data based on equatorial and galactic coordinates.
-Because there are difference for the division of celestrial sphere based on the equatorial and galactic coordinates but the difference is small and don't affect the main results.
+Both the Mass and SFR folders contain data based on equatorial coordinate.

-MASS/SFR_D30_1.83deg_gal.txt
+MASS/SFR_D30_1.83deg.txt
 D30: luminosity distance: 30Mpc.
-1.83deg: angular resolution.
+1.83deg: angular resolution of grid.
-gal: galaxies in Galactic coordinates (no gal means equatorial coordinates).

-In the text file, there are four column: pix_num : sequence number of pixel, different pixel size (angular resolution) has different total number pixel. ra/l: right ascension/galactic longitude. dec/b: declination/galactic latitude.
+In the text file, there are four column:
+1.grid_num : sequence number of gird, different angular resolution has different total number pixel.
+2.ra: right ascension of central coordinate of grid.
+3.dec: declination of central coodinate of grid.
-Mass/SFR: total mass/SFR within this pixel (logarithmic form).
+4.Mass/SFR: total mass/SFR within this grid (logarithmic form).

-Note: ra/l and dec/b represents the coordinates at the center of each pixel.